 - Dying from COVID-19

-People with cancer should get their COVID-19 vaccine as soon as they can to protect themselves from COVID-19.
+People with cancer should get their COVID-19 vaccine and booster shots as soon as they can to protect themselves from COVID-19.

 How are the vaccines given?

 The COVID-19 vaccines are a series of shots (needles) into your upper arm, like the flu shot.
 Everyone gets 2 doses that are given weeks apart.
 Some people will also need a 3rd dose of the vaccine.

 Who needs a third dose or a booster dose of COVID 19 vaccine?